michaelmcandrew/civicrm-user-guide-gitbook/advanced-configuration/searching.md

 can search for contacts whose Preferred Communication Method is both Email *AND* SMS.

-With fields that allow you to select values from a dropdown list, options are combined by "ORing".
+With fields that allow you to select more than one value from a dropdown list, the values are always combined with "OR".
 For example, you could find contacts that live in Mexico OR the United States by selecting both countries in the country field.